 The current study focused on males and females, but it did not have a specific number of participants for males or females.
 A future study could potentially examine the differences between males and females by having a targeted number for males and target number for females.

 The current study used a qualitative descriptive methodology.
-Future studies can use a quantitative methodology to explore the GPAs of African American students at PWIs that are involved at their university and the ones that are not involved to determine if having a sense of belonging contribute to the academic success of African American college students.
+Future studies can use a quantitative methodology to explore the GPAs of African American students at PWIs who are involved at their university and the ones who are not involved to determine if having a sense of belonging contributes to the academic success of African American college students.

 The current study focused on how African American alumni describe the contributions of African American faculty and peers at PWI.
 Future studies could focus on the contributions of non-African American faculty and non-African American peers since some participants never had an African American professor or was the only African American in class.

-The current study demographics focused on African American alumni at PWIs.
-Future studies could include African American alumni attending HBCU to show a comparison between African Americans attending PWIs versus African American attending HBCU.
+The current study’s demographics focused on African American alumni at PWIs.
+Future studies could include African American alumni attending HBCUs to show a comparison between African Americans attending PWIs versus African American attending HBCUs.

-The current study focused on how African American alumni describes the contributions of African American faculty and peers on goal setting, self-motivation, and ongoing persistence at Predominantly White Institutions.
-Future studies could include how African American students persisted when facing obstacles and challenges at PWIs as well as comparing those obstacles to non-African American students that attend HBCUs.
+The current study focused on how African American alumni described the contributions of African American faculty and peers on goal setting, self-motivation, and ongoing persistence at Predominantly White Institutions.
+Future studies could include how African American students persisted when facing obstacles and challenges at PWIs as well as comparing those obstacles to non-African American students who attend HBCUs.